mrjoes/tornadio2/README.rst

 TornadIO has some incompatible API changes.

-1. Instead of having one rule and a router handler, TornadIO2 exposes transports as first-class Tornado handlers through appropriate URL.
-This saves some memory per active connection, because instead of having two handlers per request, now it will use one.
+1. Instead of having one rule and a router handler, TornadIO2 exposes transports as first-class Tornado handlers.
+This saves some memory per active connection, because instead of having two handlers per request, you will now have only one.
 This change affected how TornadIO2 is initialized and plugged into your Tornado application:
 ::
 	ChatServer = tornadio2.router.TornadioServer(ChatConnection)